Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Only for Oracle RDS instances.
 - [x] No.

-### in the Launch Db Instance Wizard, where can I select the backup and maintenance options?
+### In the Launch Db Instance Wizard, where can I select the backup and maintenance options?

 - [ ] Under DB INSTANCE DETAILS.
 - [ ] Under REVI EW.